woman touching dry skin on face

 Some medications have the side effect of changing the water balance within the skin.
 Medications that control blood pressure, or diuretics, are known to have this side effect.
 Always check with a doctor or pharmacist if you are concerned that a medication may be contributing to dry skin.

-How external triggers can cause dry facial skin
+How external triggers can cause dry skin on face

 Illustration of natural moisture factors evaporating out through the skin